JanHerca/urantiapedia/output/wikijs/article/Preston_Thomas/The_New_Teacher_Leaders.md

 The kingdom Jesus taught is the Father’s will dominant and transcendent in the heart of the believer.
 We enter the kingdom by faith in Jesus’ teaching that God is our Father, and then by choosing to do our Father’s will.
 Jesus showed us the way to life in the kingdom with his two great prayers, “your will be done,” and “Not my will but yours be done.”

-In his first appearance after the crucifixion Jesus made clear to his assembled followers that, “Sonship with God by faith is still the saving truth of the gospel of the kingdom .” [[UB 193:0.4](/en/The_Urantia_Book/193#p0_4)] He emphasized that what the world needs most to know is that we are all sons and daughters of God and through faith we may actually realize and daily experience this great truth.
+In his first appearance after the crucifixion Jesus made clear to his assembled followers that, “_Sonship with God by faith is still the saving truth of the gospel of the kingdom_.” [[UB 193:0.4](/en/The_Urantia_Book/193#p0_4)] He emphasized that what the world needs most to know is that we are all sons and daughters of God and through faith we may actually realize and daily experience this great truth.
 In our work we must always teach others to see themselves as sons and daughters of God, our loving heavenly Father.

 ### The Success Of Our Mission